DON’T BE A CAKE NOT TURNED

 “Ephraim mixes himself with the peoples; Ephraim is a cake not turned.”
 (Hosea 7:8 RSV)

-Ephraim was the second son of Joseph born in Egypt.
-His name literally means “fruitful.”
+Ephraim was the second son of Joseph, born in Egypt.
+His name means “fruitful.”

-When Ephraim and his elder brother, Manasseh, were brought before their grandfather, Jacob, that he might bless them, Jacob set Ephraim before Manasseh by placing his right hand on him, guiding his hands wittingly, and thus Ephraim received the chief blessing of his grandfather Jacob.
+When Ephraim and his elder brother, Manasseh, were brought before their grandfather, Jacob, that he might bless them, Jacob set Ephraim before Manasseh by placing his right hand on him, guiding his hands wittingly.
+Thus, Ephraim received the chief blessing of his grandfather Jacob.

 Therefore, the tribe of Ephraim became so powerful and prominent in Israel to the extent that the name “Ephraim” was often used to represent the entire Kingdom of Israel (Gen. 48:8-20, Isa.
 11:13, Jer.
 31:6).

 But having become very blessed, fruitful, prominent, and powerful, Ephraim (the Kingdom of Israel) forsook God and followed after the gods of other nations.

 Prophet Hosea testified to their idolatry.

 7 “The more they increased, The more they sinned against Me; I will change their glory into shame.

 8 They eat up the sin of My people; They set their heart on their iniquity.